Cherreads

 "Your mind's pretty fucked up."

-"Run away," the figure said flatly.
+"Run away," he said flatly.
 "Run away and never come back."

 "These people aren't worth you, Kael."

 "Take my hand.
-And I promise—everything will be alright."
+I promise—everything will be alright."

 He held it out.
 Still.
 Steady.

 Kael hesitated.
-The shape of him was familiar, but… off.
+The shape was familiar but… off.

 "I refuse."